nit-in/nit-in.github.io/contact.md

 ---
 layout: page
-title: Contact Thi
+title: Contact nit-in
 css: ["contact.css"]
 comment: 1
 ---

 You can contact me at [{{site.user.email}}](mailto:{{site.user.email}}).

 PS.
-If you have time, welcome to [my site](https://dinhanhthi.com).
+If you have time, welcome to [my site](https://nit-in.github.io).